Which Woodworking Hand Tools Do You Need to Get Started?

 Dividers are also used for scribing arcs and much more.
-You should definitely have at least two “pair” of dividers because you regularly will be transferring more than one measurement at a time.
+You should definitely have at least two “pair” of dividers because you regularly will be storing and transferring more than one measurement at a time.
 I prefer a little 3″ pair and a larger 6″ or 9″ pair.

-14. Buy a Marking Gauge
+14. Buy or Build a Marking Gauge

 Like dividers, marking gauges are used for transferring a measurement and repeating it over and over again.
 A locking mechanism keeps the gauge from slipping and loosing that measurement.
 You cannot build furniture without at least one good sturdy marking gauge.